umstek/handpicked/software.md

 ## Video players

-1. VLC Media Player: I liked the 2.x but when 3.x arrived, some things were broken.
-Now all of them are fixed I guess and you are good to go.
-VLC (for Android) was the only player that could render HDR content (software rendered with messed up colors, but still) on my old non-HDR phone.
+1. VLC Media Player: VLC (for Android) was the only player that could render HDR content (software rendered with messed up colors, but still) on my old non-HDR phone.
 2. Daum PotPlayer: This is my current choice on Windows.
 Plays all formats just like VLC.
 Better UI and controls.
 3. KM Player: A popular media player.
 4. MX Player: I use this on Android as my default player.